xuankimtran/docs-1/pages/katalon-testcloud/testcloud-tunnel.md

 ### How does TestCloud Tunnel work?

-Once TestCloud clients have installed the tunnels in the machines which have access to their private network (tunnel clients), the TestCloud tunnels spin up a fresh virtual machine (VM) that is used only for your testing.
+Once TestCloud clients have installed the tunnels in the machines which have access to their private network (tunnel clients), a tunnel client spins up a fresh virtual machine (VM) that is used only for testing.

-By default, the TestCloud Tunnel is closed after 30 minutes if there is no request or traffic (i.e. the tunnel is idle for 30 minutes).
+By default, a TestCloud Tunnel is closed after 30 minutes if there is no request or traffic (i.e. the tunnel is idle for 30 minutes).
 Consequently, the VM is shut down.

-To start the tunnels again, you run a command line in the machine where tunnel clients are installed.
+To start the tunnel again, you run a command line in the machine where the tunnel client is installed.

 > Notes:
 >